 ||A list of tags to associate with the stack.|

 List all the resources that belong to a Stack along with their status.

 heat resource-list [-n <DEPTH>] [--with-detail] [-f <KEY=VALUE>] <NAME or ID>

-Heat scaling operation does not work due to Fernet tokens
+- The Orchestration scaling operation in a Heat template does not work due to Fernet tokens.

 Supported API Versions